ibm-cloud-docs/power-iaas/modifying-instance.md

 [{{site.data.keyword.off-prem}}]{: tag-blue} Any volume that is included in a snapshot cannot be resized.
 To resize a volume that is included in a snapshot, you must first delete all the snapshots the volume is a part of.
 {: important}

-To resize a storage volume after its creation, complete the following steps:
+To resize a storage volume after you create it, complete the following steps:

 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.